sheldonpais/AtliQ-Hardware-Business-Insights-360/README.md

 ## Project Description:

-In this project, the goal is to be one report which could be used by stakeholders from sales, marketing, finance and executive team.
-The focus is made on the following
+In this project, the goal is to have one report which could be used by stakeholders from sales, marketing, finance and executive team.
+The focus is on the following:

 1. Robust Data Modeling
 2. User-empathetic Report design